mvolkmann/blog/src/zig.md

 }
 ```

-The `std.io` namespace provides several functions for tokenizing strings
+The `std.io` namespace provides several functions for split/tokenize strings
 based on specified delimiters.
+Split returns a slice from each delimiter
+whereas tokenize treats consecutive delimiters as one.
+For example, splitting `"red,green,,,blue"` on the comma delimiter
+gives `"red"`, `"green"`, `""`, `""`, and `"blue"` and
+tokenizing the same string gives `"red"`, `"green"`, and `"blue"`.

 The following code demonstrates each of these.

 ```zig